lucono/xtypejs/docs/NotesFaq.md

 ```

-### Performance

-*xtypejs* is designed to be fast and robust, employing bitwise operations and memory-efficient memoization techniques internally in order to provide good overall performance and results in small, medium and large applications and libraries.

 ### Type expression strings vs. type Id expressions

   Internally, type matching is always performed with type Ids (or constants) for better performance.
 So, although a type can be checked using either of the following two methods: